linode/docs/docs/networking/diagnostics/netcat/netcat.md

 If both people that want to talk are on the same Linux machine, then using `127.0.0.1` is safer and quicker.
 Otherwise, you should use the IP address of the server in both commands.

-## Transferring entire directories using netcat
+### Transferring Entire Directories Using netcat

 You already know how to transfer single files using `netcat`.
-The trick that is going to be presented in this section will tell you how to transfer entire directories using `netcat`.
-So, imagine that you wish to transfer the `var` directory that resides under your home directory.
+This section will explain how to transfer entire directories using
+`netcat`.
+Imagine that you wish to transfer the `var` directory that resides under your home directory.
 You can do that as follows:

     tar -cvf - ~/var | nc -vv -l 127.0.0.1 -p 1234

 {{< output >}}
 listening on [any] 1234 ...
 tar: Removing leading `/' from member names